Mark DeSaulnier

-Mark James DeSaulnier (/dəˈsoʊnieɪ/ də-SOH-nee-ay; born March 31, 1952) is an American politician who has served as the U.S. representative for California's 10th congressional district since 2015 (known as the 11th congressional district until 2023).
+Mark James DeSaulnier (/dəˈsoʊnieɪ/ də-SOH-nee-ay; born March 31, 1952) is an American politician who has served as a U.S. representative from California since 2015.
+He has represented the 10th congressional district since 2023, although it was previously numbered the 11th district for his first eight years in office.
 The district includes most of Contra Costa County, a suburban county in the East Bay.
-He has been a member of the Democratic Party since 2000; before that, he was a Republican.
+Until 2000, he was a member of the Republican Party; He has since been a member of the Democratic Party.

-Before serving in the House of Representatives, DeSaulnier was a member the Concord City Council (1991–94), a Contra Costa County Supervisor (1994–2006), and a member of the California State Legislature, representing the 11th State Assembly district from 2006 to 2008 and the 7th State Senate district from 2008 to 2015.
+Before serving in the House of Representatives, DeSaulnier was a member of the Concord City Council (1991–94), a Contra Costa County Supervisor (1994–2006), and a member of the California State Legislature, representing the 11th State Assembly district from 2006 to 2008 and the 7th State Senate district from 2008 to 2015.

 Early life and education

 DeSaulnier was born in Lowell, Massachusetts, to Edward Joseph DeSaulnier Jr. and Virginia Ann DeSaulnier (née Burke).
 He was raised in a Roman Catholic family.
 He earned a Bachelor of Arts in history from the College of the Holy Cross.

 After his father, a Massachusetts Superior Court judge, became involved in a scandal in the early 1970s, DeSaulnier relocated to California, settling in Concord.
 He worked as a probation officer, truck driver, and hotel services employee.
 He later owned and operated several restaurants in the San Francisco Bay Area.
+He was married to Melinda Clune until their divorce.